kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-#### Background on multi-pod replicas (LWS)
-A LeaderWorkerSet (LWS) the primary example of a multi-pod replica.
-The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and for the "worker" pods.
-This is useful in cases where a leader process coordinates multiple worker processes, particularly in AI/ML distributed workloads for model training and inference.

-All worker pods are treated the same: they are created from the same template, scheduled in parallel, and if any workers fail the group is considered failing.
-A LeaderWorkerSet object will specify `replicas` for the number of leader+workers groups and `size` for the number of pods per group.

 #### Background on the `Workload` API

 This KEP assumes that a pod controller (like the one managing `Workload` objects) will create pods and set `pod.spec.workload.name` and `pod.spec.workload.podGroup` on each pod it creates, linking it back to the `Workload` definition.
 The eviction logic uses this link to read the group's requirements.